icatalud/dart-sdk-wiki-2/Building-with-GN.md

 GN has an extensive online help system, which can be accessed by running `gn help`.
 Also take note of the [full documentation](https://chromium.googlesource.com/chromium/src/+/master/tools/gn/docs/), and [style guide](https://chromium.googlesource.com/chromium/src/+/master/tools/gn/docs/style_guide.md).

 ## Hints, suggestions, etc.

+* We're using GN's formatter.
+Presubmit checks will complain if your GN is not formatted correctly.
+Follow the instructions emitted by the presubmit check to rectify any problems.
 * In contrast with gyp, GN has a built-in macro system.
 Use it to avoid duplication.
 * Avoid using absolute paths (i.e. paths beginning with "//") so that our `BUILD.gn` files can be consumed by e.g. Flutter and Fuchsia.
 * Along the same lines, to make our build files easier to consume, flags should have a flexible default value, which the standalone build may override.
 See [gn.py](https://github.com/dart-lang/sdk/blob/master/tools/gn.py). `dart_use_fallback_root_certificates` defaults to `false`, for example.